 Unless your family member or friend does not have valid insurance, you do not need to fear filing a claim against them.
 The suit has nothing to do with your relationship, as they will not be paying out-of-pocket.
 Their insurance company will pay the claim.

 However, your family member’s insurance rates can increase after the accident due to their responsibility for the crash (and not your injuries).
 This would still happen regardless of whether you received the compensation that you deserve, however.

 We Will Help You File a Third-Party Claim

 After the accident, try to obtain insurance information from all involved drivers.
 Also, take photos of the accident scene and record witness statements.
 Do not forget to get a copy of the police report, as it is a vital component for filing a compensation claim.

 Seek immediate medical attention and safely keep the medical statements and receipts as proof of your injuries.
 All these measures will strengthen your case as you file your claim with the help of a lawyer.

 Chalik & Chalik Injury Lawyers Can Help You Today

 If you are in Florida, you do not need to prove that a driver was negligent to recover your medical expenses when filing a compensation claim.
 However, seeking the help of a lawyer when you were a passenger in a car accident puts a lawyer on your team to fight for fair compensation for you while you recover.

 At Chalik & Chalik Injury Lawyers, we are ready to walk with you through your quest for justice.
 Call us at (855) 529-0269 for a free consultation.
 Retain a lawyer to learn about all options before you sue.
-Call now, as you may have four years to take legal action under § 95.11 of the Florida Statutes.
+Call now, as you may have two years to take legal action under § 95.11 of the Florida Statutes.

 Call or text Chalik & Chalik (855) 529-0269